mkfs/mindset/README.md

 **CLI Tools**
 Connecting with the command line tools does not appear to work.
-At first, this seems to be a problem with
+This seems to be a problem with rfcomm.

 _Pairing with BlueZ_